forlink/pricePredictor/README.md

 The predict() method accepts a DataFrame in input with at least 5 rows and returns 1 if the price is supposed to increase in the next time unit or -1 if the price is supposed to decrease.

+The algorithm achieves a f1-score between 0.55 and 0.60 which can make it useful for actual trading.

 Launch demo.py for demonstration